Colostrinin: Toxicity

 There has been very little mention of toxicity in most published animal studies using Colostrinin, which may suggest that it exhibits low toxicity.
 Generally, treatment with Colostrinin in clinical studies has been well tolerated by both animals and humans, with any side-effects being mild and transient.

 Use by humans

-Tablets or capsules containing Colostrinin are available in many countries in the world and are sold as an OTC dietary supplement under various trade names, including Colostrinin, MemoryAid, CogniSure, Cognase, Cognate, Memory Protect and Dyna.
+Tablets or capsules containing Colostrinin are available in many countries in the world and are sold as an OTC dietary supplement under various trade names.